bau-sec/ansible-openvpn-hardened/README.md

     git clone https://github.com/bau-sec/ansible-openvpn-hardened.git

 Create a target machine using your cloud provider of choice.
-The Ubuntu 16.04 images on Digital Ocean and Microsoft's Azure have been tested and should work well.
-Cloud providers are ideal because you can easily spin up a test box to try things out on and blow it away when you're done or when you no longer need the VM.
+The CentOS 7.2, Ubuntu 16.04 and Debian 8.5 images on Digital Ocean and Microsoft's Azure have been tested and should work well.
+Cloud providers are ideal because you can easily spin up a test box to try things out on and delete the instance when you're done or when you no longer need the VM.
 Other cloud providers, a local VM or box should work fine as well but haven't been tested.

 Make sure you can ssh into the target machine that will become your OpenVPN box.
 If using a cloud provider they should provide you with login credentials and instructions.
-For example, to log into the `user` account on a box with the ip `192.168.1.10` use
+For example, to log into the `root` account on a box with the ip `192.168.1.10` use

-    ssh user@192.168.1.10
+    ssh root@192.168.1.10

-Copy the example Ansible inventory to edit for your setup. `inventory.example` has example values for different ssh configurations
+Copy the example Ansible inventory to edit for your setup. `inventory.example` has example values for different ssh configurations.
+If *vim* isn't your editor of choice, substitute a different editor.

     cd ansible-openvpn-hardened/
     cp inventory.example inventory